How Too Much Testosterone Can Cause Weight Gain in Women

 PCOS

-The link between testosterone and insulin resistance is most clear with the hormonal condition PCOS, in which high androgens made (mostly) by the ovaries cause insulin resistance and impair ovulation.
-Impaired ovulation, in turn, causes low progesterone and, therefore, robs the system of progesterone’s beneficial anti-androgen effect.
-This causes more high androgens and insulin resistance, creating a vicious cycle I describe in my peer-reviewed paper.
+The link between testosterone and insulin resistance is most clear with the hormonal condition PCOS, in which high androgens cause insulin resistance and impair ovulation.
+Impaired ovulation, in turn, causes low progesterone, which, in turn, robs the system of progesterone’s beneficial anti-androgen feedback.
+The result is even more high androgens and insulin resistance, creating a vicious cycle I describe in my peer-reviewed paper.

-👉 Tip: There’s no progesterone in hormonal birth control.
-Contraceptive drugs are progestins, many of which are androgenic or testosterone-like (see below).
+💡 Tip: The progestins of hormonal birth control are not progesterone.
+And many progestins are actually androgenic or testosterone-like (see below).

 Perimenopause and menopause

-With the menopause transition, first progesterone and then estrogen drop away while androgens slightly increase before resuming their gradual decline with age (as happens in both men and women).
-The menopausal situation of relatively high testosterone paired with relatively low estrogen and progesterone causes a profound shift in fat distribution from gynoid (hourglass) to android (thicker waist and heavier upper body).
+With the menopause transition, first progesterone and then estrogen drop away while androgens slightly increase before resuming their gradual decline with age.
+So, menopause is a situation of relatively high testosterone compared to estrogen and progesterone, and those high androgens can cause the redistribution of fat from subcutaneous bum fat or gynoid to visceral or android fat—leading to a thicker waist and heavier upper body.

-Taking testosterone or androgenic progestins can worsen insulin resistance and cause weight gain.
+Taking too much testosterone or androgenic progestins can worsen insulin resistance and cause weight gain.

 Birth control

 Androgenic (testosterone-like) progestins can cause insulin resistance and weight gain.
-They include levonorgestrel, norethindrone, and etonogestrel, found in many pills, Nuvaring, Mirena IUD, and the Nexplanon implant.
+The most androgenic progestins are levonorgestrel, norethindrone, and etonogestrel, which are found in many pills, Nuvaring, Mirena IUD, and the Nexplanon implant.
+Read Does birth control cause weight gain?

 There’s a bi-directional relationship between high testosterone and insulin resistance.